 - Go to csusb.sona-systems.com

 After you are authenticated, you will see a page with your name, User ID, and email address.
-Select your courses for the quarter from the available list.
+Select your courses for the semester from the available list.
 Make sure you are selecting the correct time/days/instructor associated with your classes.
 There are multiple sections of many courses, and some instructors teach multiple classes.

 - After logging in, acknowledge the SONA policies and complete the Prescreen survey.

 Follow all instructions on the SONA pages!